Jack Entratter: Personal life

 Entratter was married to Dorothy James until her death in 1961; they had two daughters, Caryl Entratter Palin and Michelle Entratter Walkoff.
 His second wife was model and actress Lari Laine (Corinne Cole).
 He was described as being a large man of 6 ft 4 in in height and 240 lb in weight, with a "deep, baritone voice".
 He reportedly had a "slightly menacing character with the demeanor of an ex-boxer", yet was "smooth and courtly" to those he liked.
 Known as "Mr. Entertainment", he did not drink alcohol, gamble or smoke.

 Entratter was congregation president of Temple Beth Sholom from 1959 through 1963, and again in 1966.

+Entratter is the namesake for the AZA chapter of Las Vegas.

 In film, he appeared as himself in Pepe (1960), and served as a technical advisor on Sinatra's 1955 film, The Man with the Golden Arm.
 He was one of the founders of the Jewish Federation of Las Vegas.